btdonovan/ocw/README.md

 ocw
 ===

-Resting place for Open Course Ware projects.
+A place for Open Course Ware projects.